gayolGate/HypeStore/README.md

 - [**Aliucord:**](https://github.com/Aliucord/Aliucord) A modification of stock Discord app with useful plugins and beautiful themes.
 - [**Signal:**](https://github.com/signalapp/Signal-Android) An app for private and encrypted communication with your friends that got very popular after WhatsApp Privacy Policy update.
 - and a lot more!

+## About Piracy

+HypeStore isn't a piracy app and we don't support piracy.
+Paid games or applications are not avaiable in the store for direct downloading, instead there are links for purchasing them.
+You can still do reviews and comments through the app.
+Don't look for free paid content with this store.